microsoft/teams-ai/js/samples/04.ai.e.chainedActions.devOpsBot/README.md

 ## Interacting with the bot

-You can interact with this bot by sending it a message, or selecting a command from the command list.
+You can interact with this bot by sending it a message.
 The bot will respond to the following strings.

-1. **Show Welcome**
+1. **create work item to track new functionality in Adaptive card and assign it to John**

--   **Result:** The bot will send the welcome card for you to interact with
+-   **Result:** The bot will create a tracking item in Azure DevOps and assign it to John
 -   **Valid Scopes:** personal, group chat, team chat

-2. **MentionMe**
+2. **update title of work item 1 to create a new bot in azure**

--   **Result:** The bot will respond to the message and mention the user
+-   **Result:** The bot will update the title of work item 1 to create a new bot in azure.
 -   **Valid Scopes:** personal, group chat, team chat

-3. **MessageAllMembers**
+3. **triage work item 1 as "in progress"**

+-   **Result:** The bot will update the state of work item 1 to "in progress".
+-   **Valid Scopes:** personal, group chat, team chat

+4. **summarize work items"**

--   **Result:** The bot will send a 1:1 message to each member in the current conversation (aka on the conversation's roster).
+-   **Result:** The bot will summarize the work items and respond back with an adaptive card.
 -   **Valid Scopes:** personal, group chat, team chat

 You can select an option from the command list by typing `@TeamsConversationBot` into the compose message area and `What can I do?` text above the compose area.